Medical Gaslighting in Chronic Pain Care: Recognizing, Preventing, and Rebuilding Trust

 The Impact of Gaslighting on Chronic Pain Patients

 Chronic pain is frequently considered an “invisible illness.”
-Without clear biomarkers, the patient’s lived experience often becomes the primary diagnostic tool.
-“If the idea that their symptoms are wrong, unusual, or if the idea of it being scary is somehow reinforced, that sets the stage for those symptoms to become amplified and increasingly associated with danger,” noted Dr. Krishnaswami.
+Without clear biomarkers or easily identifiable structural causes, the patient’s lived experience often becomes the primary diagnostic tool.
+“If the idea that their symptoms are made-up or not fitting a clear 'box' is promoted, that sets the stage for those symptoms to feel 'scarier' or 'dangerous' and even become more amplified over time,” noted Dr. Krishnaswami.
 She added:

 Systemic and Cognitive Barriers for Providers